 Projects planned with all CDBG funds expected to be available during the year are identified in the Projects Table.
-Program income expected to be received has been allocated to an activity and is noted in AP-15 Expected Resources.
+The following identifies program income that is available for use that is included in projects to be carried out.

-1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed \$0.00 2.
-The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan. \$0.00 3.
-The amount of surplus funds from urban renewal settlements \$0.00 4.
-The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan \$0.00 5.
-The amount of income from float-funded activities \$0.00 Total Program Income: \$0.00
+1. The total amount of program income that will have been received before the start of the he. ΧL program year and that has not yet been reprogrammed C 2.
+The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
+0 3.
+The amount of surplus funds from urban renewal settlements 0 4.
+The amount of any grant funds returned to the line of credit for which the planned use has r not been included in a prior statement or plan 0 5.
+The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements 1.
+The amount of urgent need activities 0 2.
+The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+Specify the years covered that include this Annual Action Plan.
+100.00%